MS Sergei Rachmaninov

 "Project 302" ship technology

-• All these traditional Russian ships were modernized, completely refurbished and rebuilt for both domestic and foreign river cruise companies.
-During their multi-million dollar drydock refits, the vessel's passenger capacity was considerably reduced to improve travel comfort and safety.
+• All vessels were modernized, fully refurbished, and rebuilt for both domestic and international cruise operators.
+During their multi-million-dollar drydock refits, passenger capacity was significantly reduced to enhance comfort and safety.

 Project 302 ships